coincryptomixer/bitcoin-mixer/README.md

 # bitcoin-mixer

-A bitcoin tumbler, also known as a cryptocurrency mixing service, is a service that allows users to mix cryptocurrency funds that are potentially recognisable or 'tainted.
+A bitcoin tumbler, also known as a cryptocurrency mixing app that allows users to mix cryptocurrency funds that are potentially recognisable or 'tainted'.

-CryptoMixer is the world's best bitcoin tumbler.

 It supports a minimum deposit of 0.001 BTC and charges a 0.5–3% transaction fee.